 - 1. Turn the start switch to the OFF position.
 Turn the ignition switch (if equipped) to the OFF position and remove the key and all electrical loads. - 2.
 Disconnect the negative battery terminal.
 Ensure that the cable cannot contact the terminal.
 When four 12 volt batteries are involved, two negative connection must be disconnected. - 3.
-Remove the positive connection. - 4.
-Clean all disconnected connection and battery terminals. - 5.
+Remove the positive connection. - Clean all disconnected connection and battery terminals. - 5.
 Use a fine grade of sandpaper to clean the terminals and the cable clamps.
 Clean the items until the surfaces are bright or shiny.
 DO NOT remove material excessively.
 Excessive removal of material can cause the clamps to not fit correctly.
-Coat the clamps and the terminals with a suitable silicone lubricant or petroleum jelly. - 6.
-Tape the cable connections in order to help prevent accidental starting.

-- 7. Proceed with necessary system repairs. - 8.
-In order to connect the battery, connect the positive connection before the negative connector.
+Coat the clamps and the terminals with a suitable silicone lubricant or petroleum jelly. - Tape the cable connections to help prevent accidental starting. - 7.
+Proceed with necessary system repairs. - 8.
+To connect the battery, connect the positive connection before the negative connection.

-Belt Tensioner - Check
+Belt Tensioner - Check (Model LG)